 I modeled this loosely after my own high school schedule (which I can verify did get me into Dartmouth), and as you can see, it’s not an insane number of classes.

-Keep in mind that this is just a sample.
-Your school might offer more or fewer AP classes, or structure course tracks differently.
 For example, some schools have AP World History or Economics classes, which were not an option at my high school.
 Other schools might offer only a few AP classes or none at all, in which case you'd just take all Honors classes (or IB classes, if that’s an option).
 Colleges are aware of these limitations and will take them into account when reviewing your application.

 If you're an advanced student, you might finish the course track at your high school for a subject before your senior year.
 This happens especially with math and language classes.
 If you're done with AP Calculus after your sophomore or junior year, don't worry about being penalized if you decide not to take another math class in high school; you've already reached the level in math that Ivy League schools expect from most students.
 In this case, you might double up on science classes or classes in other academic areas that interest you during your last one or two years of high school.